modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/02_Purposes.md

 button above the purposes grid.

 You can import a YAML file with the purposes with a click on the Import Purposes button above the purposes grid.
-In the import window you could select a file to import and the import mode.
+In the import window you have to select a file to import and the import mode.
 In the append mode the entries in the file are appended to the existing purposes in the grid.
 In the replace mode the existing purposes in the grid are replaced with the entries in the file.
 In the update